Tracking Everything Everywhere All at Once: Evaluation

-We compare our method with various types of dense correspondence methods, including optical flow, feature matching, and multi-frame trajectory estimation as follows:
+We compare OmniMotion to various types of dense correspondence methods, including optical flow, feature matching, and multi-frame trajectory estimation as follows:

-\textbf{RAFT}~\cite{teed2020raft} is a state-of-the-art two-frame optical flow method.
-We consider two ways to use RAFT to generate multi-frame trajectories at test time: 1) chaining the RAFT predictions between consecutive frames into long-range tracks, which we call \textbf{RAFT-C}, and 2) directly computing RAFT flow between any (non-adjacent) query and target frames, which we call \textbf{RAFT-D}.
+\textbf{RAFT}~\cite{teed2020raft} is a state-of-the-art two-frame flow method.
+We consider two ways to use RAFT to generate multi-frame trajectories at test time: 1) chaining RAFT predictions between consecutive frames into longer tracks, which we call \textbf{RAFT-C}, and 2) directly computing RAFT flow between any (non-adjacent) query and target frames (\textbf{RAFT-D}).
 When generating trajectories using RAFT-D, we always use the previous flow prediction as initialization for the current frame.

 \textbf{PIPs}~\cite{harley2022particle} is a method for estimating multi-frame point trajectories that can handle occlusions.
 By default, the method uses a temporal window of 8 frames, and longer trajectories must be generated through chaining.
 We used the official implementation of PIPs to perform chaining.